ianstormtaylor/slate/docs/walkthroughs/01-installing-slate.md

 There you have it!

 That's the most basic example of Slate.
-If you render that onto the page, you should see a paragraph with the text `A line of text in a paragraph.`.
-And when you type, you should see the text change!
+If you render that onto the page, you should see a paragraph with the text `A line of text in a paragraph.` And when you type, you should see the text change!